• Features

 Step 3: Choose your primary channels

-Step 4: Capture owned-channel contact information
+Step 4: Capture owned channel contact information

 Step 5: Create integrated campaigns